guaguanco127/br.utility.monobass.1.0/README.md

 This is a basic patch/external/plugin/device that allows the user to sum all frequencies of a stereo signal below a cutoff to mono, while leaving all frequencies above the cutoff in stereo.
 Currently works in any sample rate or bit depth.

-You can use as a Max for Live device within Ableton Live Suite, or as an abstration or external object within Max/MSP.
+You can use as a Max for Live device within Ableton Live Suite, or as an abstraction or external object within Max/MSP.
 You can also build your own VST or AU audio plugin to use with a DAW.

 ## Links